Paulo Futre: Personal life

 Futre's younger son, Fábio, was also a footballer.
 A midfielder, he played for Atlético Madrid's youth teams, and was called up for Portugal under-17s.
-His nephew, Artur Futre, appeared professionally for F.C.
-Alverca, F.C.
-Maia and C.D.
-Aves, without much impact; his older son, Paulo, played in a rock band, "Fr1day".
+His nephew, Artur Futre, appeared professionally for Alverca, Maia and Aves, without much impact; his older son, Paulo, played in a rock band, "Fr1day".

 Paulo Sr. was also a television presenter, hosting the TVI 24 late night talk show A Noite do Futrebol.